canarie/research_software/docker/elasticsearch/Readme.md

 # Dockerized elasticsearch demo

 ## Overview
-This Docker image contains a demo version of Elasticsearch mentioned in the CANARIE white paper "Getting started with Elasticsearch".
+This Docker image contains a demo version of Elasticsearch mentioned in the forthcoming CANARIE white paper "Getting started with Elasticsearch".
 This container is intended to demonstrate how Elasticsearch can be configured for a development/testing environment using in-memory storage.
 This container includes the elasticsearch head plugin ( https://mobz.github.io/elasticsearch-head/ ) for ease of debugging.

 For a more complex elasticsearch container, see https://hub.docker.com/_/elasticsearch/